 Communications and Advocacy Officer

-Somila holds a Masters Degree in Media and Cultural Studies, and has been working and volunteering in the NGO Education sector for over five years.
-In her role at The Learning Trust, Somila leads the MEL, Advocacy and Communications strategy to demonstrate the impact of After School.
+Somila holds a Masters Degree in Media & Cultural Studies, and has been working and volunteering in the NGO Education sector for over six years.
+Her interests lie in creative writing and digital arts practice.
+Somila leads the MEL, Advocacy and Communications strategy to demonstrate the impact of After School.

-Gabriel has worked in the public sector as an accountant and auditor for over 15 years.
-He has a Business Administration degree, a Diploma in Accounting and a Diploma in Credit Management.
-Gabriel works for The Learning Trust and is involved in financial accounting and management for other non-profits.
+Gabriel has a Business Administration degree, a Diploma in Accounting, and another in Credit Management.
+He has worked in the public sector as an accountant and auditor for over 15 years.
+Gabriel’s work focuses on financial accounting and management for The Learning Trust and other non-profits.

 Christine is the founding donor and brings considerable skills and experience in academia, central banking, asset management and philanthropy, in an international career over 40 years.
 Christine has also served on many public and private boards including the Board of Governors of the London School of Economics, The Atlantic Philanthropies and the Drug Policy Alliance and various financial service company and regulatory Boards.